Thacker Pass lithium mine: Mine impacts

-CO2 emissions from the mine would amount to over 152,000 tons annually, (equal to a small city).

-The mine would consume 1.7 billion gallons of water annually (500,000 gallons per ton of lithium produced).
-The mine's water use prompted a lawsuit from a local rancher who claimed that the hydrologist hired by the BLM to prepare reports assessing the mine's impact had a conflict of interest with Lithium Nevada.
+According to the United States Department of Energy, the Thacker Pass lithium mine could supply enough lithium carbonate for up to 800,000 electric vehicle batteries annually, reducing consumption of gasoline by 317 million gallons per year.

+The lithium mine is proposed to be a carbon-neutral operation, generating electric power from a sulfuric acid plant built on-site to leach lithium from the extracted ore.
+The Final Environmental Impact Statement (FEIS) for the mine estimated Phase 2 emissions at an equivalent of 132,000 tons per year of CO2 with an additional 20,000 tons of emissions generated off-site by raw material transportation.
+The FEIS says approximately 200,000 tons per year of CO2 equivalent emissions are avoided in off-site power generation in Phase 2 by producing carbon-free electricity at the mine.

+Phase 1 water consumption is estimated at 2,600 acre feet per year, the equivalent of approximately five alfalfa irrigation pivots of well water.
+The mine would consume 5,200 acre feet of water annually in Phase 2, equivalent to 1.7 billion gallons.
+The proposed transfer of water rights from Quinn River Valley crop irrigation to the mine site prompted a protest from a local rancher who claimed the diversion was detrimental to the Bartell Ranch operation and against the public interest.
+The protest was overruled on February 9, 2023, by the Nevada State Engineer, who developed an independent groundwater flow model to estimate the impacts of the mine on local water resources.

 The mine overlaps with 2866 acres of big sagebrush habitat and known golden eagle breeding sites.
 The project may be disruptive to the habitat of Endangered Species Act-listed animals.
-A coalition of environmental groups filing a lawsuit against the mine stated that Thacker Pass is, "critically important to wildlife because it connects the Double H Mountains to the Montana Mountains.
-The pass also provides lower-elevation habitat that wildlife need to survive the winter."
-The group also stated that the area constituted, "one of the last big blocks of the sagebrush sea free of development."
+A coalition of environmental groups filing a lawsuit against the mine stated that Thacker Pass is "critically important to wildlife because it connects the Double H Mountains to the Montana Mountains" and "provides lower-elevation habitat that wildlife need to survive the winter."
+However, the environmentalist groups lost the battle in court and the mine has been allowed to proceed.
+The group also stated that the area constituted "one of the last big blocks of the sagebrush sea free of development."

 Additional environmental concerns include contamination from groundwater pollutants such as arsenic, air pollution from sulfuric acid leaching of lithium from clay sediments, and changes in the connectivity of groundwater and surface water systems.
 This could harm the habitat of the endangered Lahontan cutthroat trout and the Kings River pyrg (Pyrgulopsis imperialis), a rare springsnail not known to live anywhere else in the world.

 There are concerns about the mine's potential impacts on the safety of local communities: projects that bring a large predominately male workforce from outside the local area can generate local increases in drug use and violent crime, and are associated with violence against Indigenous women.